deciduously/music/post.md

 ---
-title: Teaching Numbers How To Sing
+title: Teaching Numbers How To Sing with Test-Driven Development
 published: false
 description: Learn how to procedurally generate melodies in a variety of keys with Rust.
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/iuakwwcexql5u0th7gtm.jpg